 A versatile infielder whose infectious clubhouse phrase 'We play today, we win today' became the battle cry for the 1996 World Champion New York Yankees.

-Mariano Duncan’s twelve-year major league journey was one of adaptability and timely hits.
-The Dominican shortstop turned second baseman was a solid glove and a reliable bat who found a home with several clubs, earning an All-Star nod with the Phillies in 1994.
-But his legacy was cemented during two seasons in pinstripes.
-In 1996, as a valuable utility man for the New York Yankees, his mantra—'We play today, we win today.
-Das it'—perfectly captured the team’s focused, day-by-day grind under Joe Torre.
-That season culminated in a World Series title, with Duncan contributing key hits throughout the postseason.
-He added a second ring as a role player with the 2001 Yankees.
-After his playing days, he stayed close to the game, coaching for the Dodgers and later managing in new professional leagues, including the Mumbai Cobras.
+Mariano Duncan earned an All-Star nod with the Phillies in 1994.
+The Dominican shortstop turned second baseman played twelve major league seasons.
+In 1996, as a utility man for the New York Yankees, his mantra 'We play today, we win today.
+Das it' captured the team's focus under Joe Torre.
+He contributed key hits throughout the postseason, winning a World Series title.
+He added a second ring with the 2001 Yankees.
+After playing, he coached for the Dodgers and managed in new leagues, including the Mumbai Cobras.

 1946–1964